Research at the interface of seed development, epigenetics and evolution

 Emeritus of Prof. Mark Stitt

 In parallel with the appointment of Professor Köhler, Professor Mark Stitt will retire.
 The Max Planck Institute of Molecular Plant Physiology was newly founded in 1994.
 After founding director Lothar Willmitzer, Professor Mark Stitt was appointed to the still young institute in December 2000.
-He established the Department 2 "Metabolic Networks", which studied a wide set of physiological processes involved in orchestrating photosynthetic carbon metabolism, nitrogen and phosphate utilization, growth, and storage.
-Comparative genetic and reverse-genetic studies were carried out on ecotype variants, mutants and transgenic plants.
-After 20 years of excellent research work, Prof. Stitt will retire on January 31, 2021.
+He established the Department 2 "Metabolic Networks", which studied a wide set of physiological and molecular processes involved in orchestrating photosynthetic carbon metabolism, nitrogen and phosphate utilization, growth, and storage and in adjusting these processes in a changing environment.
+This was studied with high-throughput systems approaches using genetically modified plants and on naturally-occuring ecotype variants and crop cultivars, and in species ranging from the model species Arabidopsis thaliana through to major crops like tomato, rice, maize and Cassava.
+In the last 20 years, many young scientists moved on from his department to take up leading positions in academia and industry, both in Germany and worldwide.
+Prof. Stitt will retire on January 31, 2021.